Torque3D-GameEngine/T3D-Demos/README.md

 * MyGame/data/FPSGameplay/fpstutorial/
 * MyGame/data/FPSGameplay/mars/

-5) Copy and paste all the level files from the demos, data/FPSGameplay/[demo]/[levels]/[level.mis] into data/FPSGameplay/levels/ like this:
+5) Copy and paste all the level files from the demos, data/FPSGameplay/[demo]/[levels]/[level.mis] into data/FPSGameplay/levels/.

+Like this:
-MyGame/data/FPSGameplay/pacific/levels/Pacific.mis
+* MyGame/data/FPSGameplay/pacific/levels/Pacific.mis

-into
+Into:
-MyGame/data/FPSGameplay/levels/Pacific.mis
+* MyGame/data/FPSGameplay/levels/Pacific.mis

 6) Play